johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/comparison.md

 > [!IMPORTANT]
 > Not all parsers in the tables below have the same feature set, so the benchmarks are not entirely comparable.

+### Loose Assertion

-Loose assertion means that the function checks if the object conforms to the schema, and does not invalidate data that contains unknown properties.
+_Loose assertion_ means that the function checks if the object conforms to the schema, and does not invalidate data that contains unknown properties.
 This corresponds to PureParse's guard functions:

 | Function                                              | Mops/s | Relative to PureParse |
 | ----------------------------------------------------- | ------ | --------------------- |